← All workflows

 • Audience Instructions

-Notes specifying the target audience (academic, practitioner, or general) and any particular focus areas
+Notes on target audience (academic, practitioner, or general) and any specific focus areas for the summary

 .pdf, .docx, .txt